RyanS07/RyanS07/README.md

 ### Line-Tracking Arduino Robot Workshop (Arduino, AutoDesk Fusino 360), *For Research Term*
 Designed and taught an 8-day workshop teaching first year electrical and computer engineering (ECE) students at UofT how to CAD, wire, and program an Arduino-controlled robot to follow a black line. ***The workshop was such a success that the Chair of the ECE Department at UofT offered to support the workshop in future with a dedicated facility and full funding.***

-The workshop started with 3 days of involved lessons teaching the students
+The workshop started with 3 days of involved lessons teaching the students:
 - How to use Fusion 360 to design their own robot body
 - How a microcontroller (MCU) works and the available communication protocols (UART, SPI, I2C)
 - How to program their MCU with Arduino to read input from sensors and control motors (Analog, Digital, and PWM Pins)